Caio-Sousa-zz/.NET-Core-on-OpenSuse-Linux/README.md

 For this tutorial open suse Leap version 42.1 has been used.

 ## Installing .NET Core 2.1.4
-The first step is to install the packages necessary for running .NET core in linux distribution this tutorial.
+This section contains the first step to install the packages necessary for running .NET core in linux distribution this tutorial.

 ### For Key registration, product repository and depencies